Neural-Systems-at-UIO/nutil/docs/QuantifierOutput.rst

 **NUT file**
 --------------

-The NUT file is a text file containing the analysis settings.
-This can be loaded into Nutil Quantifier with the “load” button.
-To view, open with Notepad.
+The NUT file is a text file that contains the parameters that were used for the Nutil analysis.
+This can be loaded into Nutil Quantifier with the “load” button to recreate an analysis.

+To view its content, open the NUT file with Notepad.
+As the NUT file is an internal document intended for the transfer of metadata only, it is not always easy to interpret.
+Some of the parameters stored in the file are conditional on other fields, and so are not activated unless the condition is met.
+For example, the custom_mask_colour field is not applied unless use_custom_masks = Yes.
+However, the NUT file does contain information about the Nutil version used for the analysis, and can give clues to potential errors and so is useful for problem solving.

 .. |image1| image:: cfad7c6d57444e3b93185b655ab922e0/media/image2.png
    :width: 6.30139in